 Kevin Ekmark, KevinEkmark.com

 Content Marketing at its core has always been about creating something useful for someone else.
 Lately, Google has been penalizing websites that utilize “spam” content.
 The search giant has built into its algorithm the awareness to spot this “spam” (regurgitated and/or paid-for duplicate content).
-It is now imperative that your dental web presence is populated with original and high quality content.
+It is now imperative that your web presence is populated with original and high quality content.
 Quality content can be a blog post, a short video testimonial, or even a great looking infographic.
 Great content is original, and it is created in an effort to educate or edify the reader.
-For example, a dental website that routinely blogs would create original content designed to bring value to that dental practices patients.
+For example, a trampoline park website that routinely blogs would create original content designed to bring value to that park’s guests.
 By developing a strong content marketing strategy, you are building a web presence with longevity in mind.

 As the Web becomes a more dominant force in helping businesses grow and attract customers, the idea of content marketing only becomes more important.
 Content marketing is what allows you to be found in a sea of noisy competitors and to build a relationship with customers that you’ll be able to profit off later.